seanorama/masterclass/security-advanced/README.md

 #### Ranger Configuration for Knox

+- Confirm the KNOX repo was setup correctly in Ranger
+  - In Ranger > Service Manager > KNOX > Click the Edit icon (next to the trash icon) to edit the KNOX repo
+  - Click 'Test connection'
+  - if it fails re-enter below fields and re-try:
+    - Username: rangeradmin@LAB.HORTONWORKS.NET
+    - Password: BadPass#1
+  - Once the test passes, click Save

 - Setup a Knox policy for sales group for WEBHDFS by:
 - Login to Ranger > Access Manager > KNOX > click the cluster name link > Add new policy
   - Policy name: webhdfs